lpsinger/userguide/procedures/index.rst

 accurately by public announcement of an unambiguous counterpart.
 At which point they will stop until publication of the event.

-**Any time**, we can **promote** an extraordinary candidate that does not pass our public alert thresholds if it is compellingly associated with a multimessenger signal (e.g. GRB, core-collapse SN).
+**At any time**, we can **promote** an extraordinary candidate that does not pass our public alert thresholds if it is compellingly associated with a multimessenger signal (e.g. GRB, core-collapse SN).
 In this case, :doc:`Initial notices and circulars </content>` will be distributed.